Guides

 });

-- Libraries like libphonenumber-js rely on static metadata.
+• Libraries like libphonenumber-js depend on static metadata.
 Since numbering plans change faster than library updates, the validation for new or migrated phone number ranges can become inaccurate and produce false results.

-- User input is often inconsistent.
-People enter vanity words, stray characters, or omit prefixes.
-Simple parsers in HTML5 validation or regex must guess the user's intent, which can lead to hard-to-trace bugs.
+• User input is often inconsistent.
+People enter numbers with extra characters, vanity words, or ambiguous prefixes.
+This forces parsers in HTML5 or regex-based solutions to guess, which creates brittle logic.

 Validate Phone Numbers with Abstract API